ENSREG/Cloud5GS/README.md

 $ ssh -i ~/.ssh/id_rsa_azure ubuntu@<public_ip_address>
 ```

+In this guide, we will use the ansible playbook to install all of required tools on the Azure VM, including:
+- MicroK8s and enable the required addons (i.e. dns, rbac, storage, multus)
+- GTP5G and its dependencies
+- free5GC-Helm

 Please refer to the [ansible playbook](./ansible/README.md) for the detailed instructions on how to deploy the free5GC on the Azure VM.
 After the deployment is complete, you can check the status of the free5GC by running the following command:
 ```